 NZYPT is the selection event for the New Zealand team that may compete in the international tournament.
 The best five students will form the New Zealand squad from which the 5 person New Zealand team will be selected.

 The top teams from each regional tournament proceed to the National Final.
 Parents and students are asked to note the details regarding NZ Team Selection.

 Further details regarding the conduct of these Physics Fights can be found in the IYPT New Zealand Regulations.

 Prior to the tournament team members will have prepared the solutions to a series of complex Physics problems.
 For the IYPT New Zealand tournament there is a choice of seven problems.
 Ideally solutions to all seven problems would be prepared by the team, although it is possible to pass on two problems.
 For the International tournament there are seventeen problems to prepare.

 In a Physics Fight, there are three teams present, each of which will assume one of three roles: the Reporter who presents their solution to a problem, the Opponent who challenges the Reporter to demonstrate their solution and the Reviewer who summarizes and evaluates the arguments from the other two sides.
 The fight proceeds as a round robin, with each team assuming all of the roles.
-On Day 1 of the IYPT New Zealand tournament only the roles of Reporter and Opponent will be carried out.
-There will be no Reviewer.
-The Final of IYPT New Zealand on Day 2 will include all three roles.

 During the fight, the jury sits at the back of the room.
 The size of the jury ranges from five to seven.